 Printable map to take along.Hotels near the Cruise Terminal

 Check here for festivals and events in London when you are in port.

 Just a few minutes walk from the London Cruise Terminal, Tilbury Fort is the finest and best preserved example of 17th century military engineering in England.
 Throughout the 18th and early 19th centuries, Tilbury and the batteries at Gravesend across the river, formed the first line of defence for the Thames and London.
 Today, exhibitions, the powder magazine and bunker-like 'casemates' demonstrate how the fort protected the city.
 There's even a chance to fire an anti-aircraft gun!

 London is a surprising compact city, making it a walker's delight and often being the quickest method of transport.

-Tour and Explore Enjoy your trip around London on the top deck of one of our double decker buses.
+There are many Hop on/Hop off bus companies in London.
+Just take the most convenient one.
+Enjoy your trip around London on the top deck of one of the double decker buses.
 You almost get a birds eye view of London's famous attractions.
 You stop at over 80 places, so you can hop-off, explore, have lunch, then hop-on the next bus along.
 Your ticket is valid for 24 hours from the time that you first hop-on.
 The buses run from 10am until 6pm 7 days a week, 365 days a year.
 Free River Cruise included in the tour price.

 Use Traveline for all your transportation needs, local and long distance.